So, You Want a Malamute?

 - Active

 - Malamutes may not have the energy level of a husky, but that does not mean they are not active.
 They need regular exercise and stimulation (both physical and mental).
-Otherwise, they can be destructive and mischievous.
+Otherwise, they can become destructive and mischievous.

 - Easy keepers (meaning, they can get fat easily).